Carbon vs. Aluminum Wheels: Pros & Cons Compared

 If you are looking for deep-section carbon wheels, the lower weight doesn’t always have to be a better choice.
 It again depends on the terrain you ride in.

-Heavier wheels have better inertia, so they can maintain speed better than lightweight wheels but are not as suitable for climbing.
+Heavier wheels have better inertia, so they can maintain speed better than lightweight wheels, but they are not as suitable for climbing.

 Braking Performance